diixo/coursera-deeplearning/docs/index.md

 Every week Andrew Ng interviews one of the pioneers in deep learning.
 I found it especially interesting to hear their opinion on where research is heading to and how they got involved in the field.
 [Links to the Interviews](links.md)

 ## Course Work
+You can find all the work we did in the course as html-jupyther notebooks.
+It is not always possible to rerun the notebooks themselves though, since I did not always include the data.

 ## Course 1: Neuronal Networks and Deep Learning
 - [Python Basics with Numpy](2_1_Python+Basics+With+Numpy+v3.html)